Greenhouse gas inventory

 The data collected was divided into three categories defined as scopes.Scope 1 includes direct emissions from sources that are owned and controlled by the college (e.g., combustion of natural gas).
 Scope 2 includes indirect emissions resulting from the generation of purchased energy (e.g., electricity), and Scope 3 includes indirect emissions that are a result of activities related to the college but are not owned or controlled by the college (e.g., employee commuting).
 Scope 3 emission data is more difficult to collect and therefore is treated as a more approximate estimation than scopes 1 and 2.

-During fiscal year 2009 Skidmore emitted approximately 27,288 metric tons of carbon dioxide equivalents (MTCDE) with 8,277 MTCDE in Scope 1, 9,203 MTCDE in Scope 2, and approximately 9,808 in Scope 3.
-Please click the menu to the right to download the full report.
+During fiscal year 2009, Skidmore emitted approximately 27,288 metric tons of carbon dioxide equivalents (MTCDE) with 8,277 MTCDE in Scope 1, 9,203 MTCDE in Scope 2 and approximately 9,808 in Scope 3.
+Please click the menu at left to download the full report.